claforte/RayTracingWeekend.jl/README.md

 1. I modified the code to run at 1920x1080x1000 instead of 3840x2160x1000.
 2. Compiled with the `build_linux.sh` script, using `ispc-v1.16.1-linux` (i.e. latest stable compiler version)
 3. All 16 threads seemed in use, the fans were pushed to the max, and the temperature hovered around 91.3 degrees Celsius...
 I'm not sure it would be a good idea to let it run for long at that temperature.
 I'd feel safer if I had a liquid-cooled heat sink...
+4. I took a brief look at the ISPC code and I guess their high performance can in part be explained by a more optimized memory layout and of course, a language and compiler focused 100% on SIMD.

 Result of `time ./book1`: **6m5s**.
-An impressive speed-up!
+A very impressive speed-up!

 ## Latest Julia version (see proto.jl)

+Method:
-Uncomment `@time render(scene_random_spheres(; elem_type=ELEM_TYPE), t_cam1, 1920, 1000)`, then run using `julia --project=. --threads=16 proto.jl`.
+1. In proto.jl, uncomment `@time render(scene_random_spheres(; elem_type=ELEM_TYPE), t_cam1, 1920, 1000)`
+2. then run using `julia --project=. --threads=16 --math-mode=fast --optimize=3 --cpu-target=znver2 src/proto.jl`.

-Latest result was 20m10s.
-Please note:
-- It doesn't use fastmath yet
+Notes:
+- The following arguments didn't make any noticeable difference (yet?): `--math-mode=fast --optimize=3 --cpu-target=znver2`
+- I didn't add `@fastmath` to any lines of code yet.
-- I didn't try to optimize w/ SIMD/LoopVectorization
+- I didn't try to optimize w/ SIMD/LoopVectorization yet.
-- We use Float64, compared to the C++ versions that use Float32
+- I use Float64, compared to the C++ versions that use Float32.
+(But Float32 in this Julia implementation is currently slower.)
 - I haven't tried running the Julia profiler yet, there are probably low-hanging fruits left that don't require algorithmic change.
-- The C++ version uses a 32-bit Mersenne IIUC, probably a bit faster to compute and much less random that this Julia version's use of the SOTA Xoroshiro128Plus.
+- The C++ version uses a 32-bit Mersenne IIUC, might be a bit faster to compute and certainly much less random than the SOTA Xoroshiro128Plus I use in Julia.

+Latest results:
+- With 16 threads: **21m38s**
+- with 14 threads: **22m21s**, i.e. now a bit faster than the equivalent GCC C++ version!

 Detailed timings, starting from my original, super-slow version.
 ```